nyantoasty/nyantoasty.github.io/LogicGuide-Enhanced.md

 The glossary is the foundation of all automation.
 By defining the `stitchesUsed` and `stitchesCreated` for every term in a pattern's lexicon, we give the system the mathematical certainty needed to validate stitch counts, resolve variables, and expand repeats.
 An accurate and complete glossary is the most critical component of a successful translation.

+**Implementation Note:** The current system features an enhanced GlobalLivingGlossary that automatically maintains consistent stitch definitions across all patterns.
+This global system supplements pattern-specific glossaries with multimedia resources (video tutorials, diagrams) and ensures consistent CSS token assignment.
+While patterns should still include their own glossary for mathematical accuracy, the global system provides rich metadata and cross-pattern consistency.
+See `js/global-glossary.js` and the `stitchWitch_Glossary` Firestore collection for implementation details.

 ### 3. The Method: Full Enumeration

 Human-written patterns use shorthand like "repeat rows 3-4" or "(k2, p2) to end."
 Our system translates this into an explicit, fully enumerated list of actions where every single row is a unique step.
 This involves three key transformations: